shrirambalaji/blog.shrirambalaji.com/src/content/post/aoc/rust/2020/day-10.md

 ---
 title: "Advent of Code 2020 - Day 10"
-description: "Solving Day 10 / Advent of Code 2020 in Rust"
+description: "Solving Day 10 of the Advent of Code 2020 Challenge in Rust."
 publishDate: "Dec 10 2020"
 tags: ["rust", "adventofcode"]
 slug: rust-aoc/2020/day-10
+series: "Advent of Code 2020"
 ---

 Hello!
 We're on [Day 10](https://adventofcode.com/2020/day/10) of Advent of Code 2020.